 “The really important thing about Ace is that it makes accessibility a concrete target with clear steps and a hierarchy of severity.”
 Simon Collinson, Content Sales Manager at Kobo and Digital Producer at Tilted Axis Press.

 The Ace by DAISY tool performs a variety of automated checks producing a list of violations that need fixing and data visualizations to aid the manual inspection process.
 It can be used as a standalone tool, or can be integrated as a third-party component in broader publishing workflows or authoring processes.

-Therefore, the tool does not claim to be a yes/no validator or a certification tool.
+It is impossible to perform a complete evaluation of accessibility requirements in a fully-automated manner.
+Some criteria require manual inspection and, consequently, Ace by DAISY does not claim to be a yes/no validator or a certification tool.
 It will not issue an accessibility score, percentage of conformance, etc. It is not intended to be used for repairing inaccessible content.
-The first version of the tool will not be interactive, but will allow the development of semi-automated checks where a human is asked to manually inspect the content to complete the evaluation.
+The tool will not be able to analyze encrypted content or any other DRM-protected EPUB that cannot easily be unpackaged.

 “This is the tool which the industry needed to fully embrace the accessibility functionality which we’ve embedded into the EPUB 3 specification.
 We can now collectively move forward in producing content that enables the very best of reading experiences for all readers, reaching a higher audience as well as meeting our legal and moral obligations.”
 George Kerscher, Chief Innovations Officer, The DAISY Consortium and Steering Committee W3C Publishing Business Group